Matt Starr

 Matt Starr is an American drummer.
-He has performed with numerous artists and bands throughout his career, including Ace Frehley, Joe Lynn Turner, Love/Hate, Kevin DuBrow, and Mr. Big.
+He has performed with numerous artists and bands throughout his career, including Ace Frehley, Joe Lynn Turner, Love/Hate, Kevin DuBrow, Mr. Big, and Faithsedge.

 Career

 In 2005, Starr co-wrote and recorded the Beautiful Creatures sophomore release, Deuce, and toured with the band the same year.
 The song "Freedom" was used in the 2009 Sandra Bullock film The Proposal.
 "Anyone", also from Deuce, was used in the FX series Sons of Anarchy.
 In late 2004, Starr formed the band Hookers & Blow with Guns N' Roses keyboardist Dizzy Reed and Quiet Riot guitarist Alex Grossi.
 They toured the U.S. in 2004.